 Placards are used to warn others of hazardous materials.
 Placards are signs put on the outside of a vehicle that identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
 They are put on the front, rear, and both sides.
 Placards must be readable from all four directions.
-They are at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
+They must be at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels.

 Identification Numbers are a four digit code used by first responders to identify hazardous materials.
 An identification number may be used to identify more than one chemical on shipping papers.
 The identification number will be preceded by the letters "NA" or "UN".
-The US DOT Emergency Response Guidebook (ERG) identifies the chemicals all identification numbers are assigned to.
+The US DOT Emergency Response Guide (ERG) lists the chemicals and the identification numbers assigned to them..

 Not all vehicles carrying hazardous materials need to have placards.
 The rules about placards are given in Section 9 of this manual.
 You can drive a vehicle that carries hazardous materials if it does not require placards.
 If it requires placards, you cannot drive it unless your driver license has the hazardous materials endorsement.
-See Figure 2.25.
+See Figure 2.26.

 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
 They must have a commercial driver license with the hazardous materials endorsement.
 To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.
-A tank endorsement is required for certain vehicles that transport liquids or gases.
+You also will need a tank endorsement if you transport Hazardous products in a cargo tank on a truck larger than 26,000 pounds, gross vehicle weight rating or certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
 A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.